isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement.md

 <u><strong>Application Procedure</strong></u><br>
 <p>Application form is available at our General Office (751 Yishun Ave 7, Singapore 768928) or can be downloaded from https://schadmsvc.moe.gov.sg/moescas/</p>

-<p>Interested applicants must submit the following documents: </p>
+Interested applicants must submit the following documents:
-a.
-Completed application form<br>
+* Completed application form
-b.
-Proposed menu and price list of all items to be sold<br>
+* Proposed menu and price list of all items to be sold
-c.
-Photocopy of relevant certificates including Basic Food Hygiene Course certificates of applicant and stall assistant/s.<br>
+* Photocopy of relevant certificates including Basic Food Hygiene Course certificates of applicant and stall assistant/s.
-d.
-Photocopy of the Identification Card (front &amp; back).<br>
+* Photocopy of the Identification Card (front &amp; back).
-e.
-Records of past catering/canteen experiences, if any.<br>
+* Records of past catering/canteen experiences, if any.

 Please submit the documents to the school's General Office or email to aiss@moe.edu.sg (Attention: Admin Manager) by 15 May 2023, 6pm.
 We regret that late applications will not be accepted.